cjdduarte/MemoryMosaic/config.md

         *   `"due"`: Time until due.
     *   Default: `"ivl"`

-*   `"gradient_normalize_ivl"`: Determines if the interval gradient (ivl) should be dynamically normalized based on the actual minimum and maximum values of the cards being displayed, or if it should use the fixed `gradient_ivl_min` and `gradient_ivl_max` limits.
+*   `"gradient_ivl_normalize"`: Determines if the interval gradient (ivl) should be dynamically normalized based on the actual minimum and maximum values of the cards being displayed, or if it should use the fixed `gradient_ivl_min` and `gradient_ivl_max` limits.
     *   Valid options:
         *   `true` (Default): Uses the actual minimum and maximum values from the currently visible cards (that are not new or suspended) to define the color gradient scale for the "ivl" field.
 The legend and tooltips will reflect this dynamic scale.
         *   `false`: Uses the `gradient_ivl_min` and `gradient_ivl_max` values from `config.json` to define the color scale.
 If a card's actual value is outside this range, the tooltip will indicate "(actual value: X)".